aws-samples/amazon-redshift-udfs/README.md

 ### deployFunction.sh
 This script will orchestrate the deployment of the UDF to your AWS environment.
 This includes
 1. Looping through modules in a `requirements.txt` file (if present) and installing them using the `libraryInstall.sh` script by uploading the packages to the `$S3_LOC` and creating the library in Redshift using the `$REDSHIFT_ROLE`.
+2. If deploying a lambda UDF, using the `package.json` file (if present) to install the dependent javascript libraries and packaging them along with the Lambda function code.
-2. If deploying a lambda UDF, deploying a CloudFormation template `lambda.yaml` (if present) passing in the `LambdaRole` parameter.
+3. If deploying a lambda UDF, deploying a CloudFormation template `lambda.yaml`.
-3. Creating the UDF function by executing the `function.sql` sql script using the `RedshiftRole` parameter (for Lambda functions).
+4. Creating the UDF function by executing the `function.sql` sql script.
+If deploying a lambda UDF, replaceing the `:RedshiftRole` parameter.

 ```
 ./deployFunction.sh -t lambda-udfs -f "f_upper_python(varchar)" -c $CLUSTER -d $DB -u $USER -n $SCHEMA -r $REDSHIFT_ROLE